If you’re Where’s My Refund? Status Bars Have Disappeared PLEASE READ!

 - Payer Master File (PMF) “P”.

-If you have any questions deciphering your account transcripts or want to help others on the tax refund hunt then comment below to tell us what codes you are deciphering while you wait for your tax refund.
+If you have any questions about deciphering your account transcripts or would like to help other users seeking a tax refund, please comment below and let us know the codes and transcript info you are deciphering while you wait for your tax refund.